Neural tube defects

 Yes.
 You can get prenatal tests (medical tests you get during pregnancy) called screening tests to find out if your baby is at increased risk of having an NTD.
 Screening tests for NTDs include:

 - Maternal blood screening (also called a quad screen).
 It’s called a quad screen because it measures four substances in your blood.
-The test is done at 15 to 22 weeks of pregnancy.
+The test is done between 15 to 22 weeks of pregnancy.

 - Ultrasound.
 This test uses sound waves and a computer screen to show a picture of your baby inside the womb.
 You usually get an ultrasound at 16 to 20 weeks of pregnancy.